Karm/dev-null/quarkus-openhtmltopdf-java2d/README.md

-# Web service to convert HTML to PNG
+# Web service to convert HTML to PNG or PDF

 This demo demonstrates a use case for [Quarkus AWT extension](https://github.com/quarkusio/quarkus/tree/main/extensions/awt) and [OpenHTML](https://github.com/danfickle/openhtmltopdf/).
-There is a single POST endpoint that consumes an HTML file a and returns an octet stream with a PNG image.
+There is a single POST endpoint that consumes an HTML file a and returns an octet stream with a PNG image or a PDF file.

 [Quarkus AWT extension](https://github.com/quarkusio/quarkus/tree/main/extensions/awt) enables a set of ImageIO and AWT functionality in Quarkus Native images that is essential for Java2D rendering.
 See the extension documentation and tests to learn the available scope.
 Given the nature of native libraries in JDK implementing various image processing algorithms, venturing outside the tested scope might result in native image build time or runtime failure.

+[PDF Box extension](https://github.com/quarkiverse/quarkus-pdfbox) adds couple more resources and native-image related reflection and runtime init configs required by Apache PDFBox.
+Note that many more configs are needed, see `application.properties` file.

 # Additional system dependencies
 Note `microdnf` command installing `fontconfig` library in [Dockerfile.jvm](./src/main/docker/Dockerfile.jvm)